brownag/SSURGOPortalR/README.md

 )
 ```

+## Python Versions Supported

+There are built in routines and binaries for running the tool on Windows
+with Python 3.9 or 3.10.
+If using a different version of Python you will
+need to be sure the required modules are installed prior to running
+`ssurgo_portal()`.

+## Python Dependencies

+To prepare your Python system or virtual environment, run
+`python -m pip install bottle gdal jsonschema` (or similar) to make sure
+that the required modules are already installed before invoking the
+SSURGO Portal tools.

 ## Cross-platform Support

 This package applies patches to attempt to make the .PYZ contents
 minimally compatible with Linux and macOS.
 This feature is experimental
 and intended to provide feedback for future development.
-The
+If these
+patches are not included the initialization routine will be triggered on
+non-Windows platforms.

-configuration routine that installs the bundled Windows .whl files will
+This routine only installs the bundled Windows wheel (.whl) files; it
-be triggered on non-Windows platforms (and should be expected to fail).
+should be expected to fail on all other platforms and Python versions

-To prepare your Python system or virtual environment on other platforms,
-run `python -m pip install bottle gdal jsonschema` (or equivalent) to make sure that
-the required modules are already installed before invoking the SSURGO
-Portal tools.
+other than 3.9 and 3.10.

 If you encounter other problems on non-Windows platforms, file an issue
 in the [issue